davidgasquez/filecoin-data-portal/README.md

 ## 📖 Overview

-This repository contains code and artifacts to help anyone process Filecoin data from [diverse sources](portal/docs/data-sources.md) (on-chain and off-chain).
-It is an implementation of [Datadex](https://github.com/davidgasquez/datadex), allowing anyone to collaborate on data, models, and pipelines in a permissionless way.
+This repository contains code and artifacts to process Filecoin data from [diverse sources](portal/docs/data-sources.md) (on-chain and off-chain).
+It is an instance of [Datadex](https://github.com/davidgasquez/datadex).

 ### 📦 Key Features